\\\ Pet Insurance

 Policies can vary where insurers allow pets to be covered for a maximum of 90 days overseas, during any one year.
 Other insurers only allow a certain number of trips to be made with time restrictions or a combination of both.

-Extra benefits may include quarantine costs if your pet is unable to travel due to illness (the PETS regulations must have been complied with) covering kennelling.
+Extra benefits may include quarantine costs if your pet is unable to travel due to illness (the new AHC regulations must have been complied with) covering kennelling.

 Staying longer than anticipated you may be able to claim repeat tapeworm treatment for dogs if your departure is delayed.